CarolKogei/bioinformatics-internship/Final report.md

 # My experience
 ## Training
 The training period,which took place within the first two months of the program, was a wholesome experience to say the least.
-It considted of activities ranging from simple softskills such as presentation skills to technical training of computer programs and languages such as python and the UNIX shell.
+It consisted of activities ranging from simple softskills such as presentation skills to technical training of computer programs and languages such as python and the UNIX shell.
 It was a rigorous process which was made simple and achieveable with the help of a great team at the Molecular Biology and Bioinformatics Unit.
 My highlights included an introduction to bionformatics concept, the UNIX shell, Nextflow workflows, Machine Learning concepts, soft skills and python language.

 ## Reproducing a scientific paper